benbovy/xproj/docs/integration.md

 - simply consume the API exposed via the {ref}`"proj" Dataset and DataArray accessors <proj_accessors>`.

-- register a custom Xarray accessor that implements XProj's {term}`accessor interface` (example below)
+- register a custom Xarray accessor that implements the {term}`proj accessor interface` (example below)

-- implement one or more methods of XProj's {term}`index interface` in a custom Xarray index (example below)
+- implement one or more methods of the {term}`proj index interface` in a custom Xarray index (example below)

 <br>